-Parameter M2E5-7-1 The IAIG's core capital excludes the value of goodwill and intangibles (including computer software intangibles).
-Guideline M2E5-7-1-1 Goodwill and intangibles (including computer software intangibles) may be subject to write-down in periods when the IAIG is under stress and their values are therefore excluded from core capital.
+The IAIG's core capital excludes the value of goodwill and intangibles (including computer software intangibles).

+Goodwill and intangibles (including computer software intangibles) may be subject to write-down in periods when the IAIG is under stress and their values are therefore excluded from core capital.

 Examples of other intangible assets include: trade names, distribution channels and client lists.

-Parameter M2E5-7-2 The IAIG's additional capital includes the portion of the value of computer software intangibles that is determined to be realisable in a winding-up.
-The value recognised in additional capital is amortised over a period Guideline M2E5-7-2-1 It may be determined in a winding-up process that computer software has a realisable value and that the proceeds could be used to pay the claims of policyholders.
-On this basis, some of its value can be included in additional capital. not exceeding the useful life of the software or, alternatively, a risk charge associated with its value is captured in the capital benchmark.
-The value of computer software intangibles included in additional capital should never exceed the estimated current realisable value.
-Moreover, given that the value of computer software intangibles is likely to decrease with the passage of time, the amount included should be amortised.
-Alternatively, a risk charge on the amount included in additional capital could be included in the capital benchmark.
-Parameter M2E5-7-3 The IAIG's core capital excludes the value of those deferred tax assets (DTAs), net of deferred tax liabilities (DTLs), which rely on the IAIG being profitable in the future.
-Guideline M2E5-7-3-1 The inherent value of some DTAs is only valid to the extent that the IAIG will report profits and need to pay less tax in the future.
+The IAIG's additional capital includes the portion of the value of computer software intangibles that is determined to be realisable in a winding-up.

+It may be determined in a winding-up process that computer software has a realisable value and that the proceeds could be used to pay the claims of policyholders.
+On this basis, some of its value can be included in additional capital.

+The IAIG's core capital excludes the value of those deferred tax assets (DTAs), net of deferred tax liabilities (DTLs) that rely on the IAIG being profitable in the future.

+DTAs may be netted with associated DTLs only if the DTAs and DTLs relate to taxes levied by the same taxation authority and offsetting is permitted by the relevant taxation authority.

+The inherent value of some DTAs is only valid to the extent that the IAIG will report profits and need to pay less tax in the future.
 DTAs can arise from either unused loss carry-forwards or can be due to temporary (timing) differences.
 DTAs that are dependent on the IAIG generating future profits for their realisation are subject to write-down during periods when the IAIG is under stress and their values are therefore excluded from core capital.
-DTAs that do not depend on future profit for their realisation are less likely to be written down and their values may be included in core capital, up to a limit established by the relevant supervisor.
-It is not prudent to recognise the values of DTAs that rely on future profits as the amounts could be written-down and cause or contribute to insolvency during periods when the IAIG is under stress, especially if there is uncertainty with respect to the IAIG's ability to generate profits for a number of future periods or with respect to its ability to continue as a going concern.
+DTAs that do not depend on